-The subject Business Chemistry is a combination of the experimental science of chemistry and business science.
-The bachelor's programme in Business Chemistry leads to a first professional qualification in 7 semesters.
+The subject business chemistry is a combination of the experimental science of chemistry and business science.
+The bachelor's programme in business chemistry leads to a first professional qualification in seven semesters.
 From the first semester onwards, students are trained in parallel in the basics of the natural sciences chemistry and economics as well as in the subsidiary subjects (mathematics, physics).
 In addition to well-founded theoretical contexts, students also have the opportunity from the first semester onwards to gain practical experience in the laboratory and to apply theoretical concepts.
-The bachelor's degree in Business Chemistry is therefore not only a unique integrative course of study, but also offers students a high degree of practical experience, which is highly valued by industry.
-The B.Sc. in Business Chemistry is currently limited to 70 students per winter semester.
+The bachelor's degree in business chemistry is therefore not only a unique integrative course of study, but also offers students a high degree of practical experience, which is highly valued by industry.
+The B.Sc. in business chemistry is currently limited to 70 students per winter semester.
 The manageable number of students guarantees a very good supervision ratio and good personal contact between students and lecturers.

-Most important information about the Bachelor of Sciene in Business Chemistry
+Most important information about the Bachelor of Science in business chemistry

 - Degree: Bachelor of Science (B.Sc.)

 Standard period of study: 7 semesters (= 3.5 years)

 ECTS credits: 210 (of which 120 ECTS in the field of chemistry, 72 ECTS in the field of economics and 18 ECTS freely selectable in the field of the bachelor thesis and the qualification module)